 What Harry Potter did right?

-The cast, the character set and the locations of Harry Potter movie franchise demonstrate a good taste.
+The amazing cast, the set and the locations of Harry Potter movie franchise demonstrate a good taste.
 Perhaps, a rare example where the author of the books works with the movie crew in close cahoots, basically sourcing out the book on the screen.
 You can't see the same done to the LOR franchise (simply because the author didn't live up to that moment of creation).
 Harry Potter exerted a lot of energy from the cinema production line, having only 3 movie director changes and retaining the same movie producer in a tenure.
 This all proves the ultimate dedication from the author and the production crew.
 We don't take into consideration the queuing lines of the book fans.
 Yes, people read Harry Potter on paper and made books popular again!
 For short...

 In fact, it did more than that - it has created a niche of a school following and childhood memories.
 Something you couldn't relate just to a merchandise.
 A true bond to the actors and their intelligence, the eternal youth, that spirals in the fields of fantasy.
 Harry Potter will remain a symbol of wizardry, whether we like it or not.
 It will hold the laurels of the modern fantasy and the boisterous adventures.
 For many those who have read the books, it has become another family member - a home elf of its kind.
 For movie makers and writers - it's a direct guide on how it should be done.

 But we should never create idols and move on with the current state of our world problems.
 More young souls require help and adoration.
 Teaching and learning.
 More examples of aspirational writers such as J.K.
 Rowling, must come to a shine, the same way she did.
 More of help and inspiration will be and should be coming out from such people in the following decade.
 And we must be prepared to accept the new artists and souls that will shine from their side of a pinnacle.